Cannapause- Cannabis for Menopause

 A Few Ways Cannabis Can Help

-So now that we have a general idea of what menopause is let’s look at how marijuana can help during this inevitable time in a woman’s life.
+So now that we have a general idea of what menopause is let’s look at how cannabis can help during this inevitable time in a woman’s life.

 - Mood swings– Let’s face it, weed makes people happy!
 It only makes sense that it would be a great medication for women suffering from mood swings or irritability during menopause.